naor1131/Voyantis/README.md

 npm start
 ```

-## Navigate to the Server and run it:
+## Navigate to the Client and run it:

-Go to the server folder:
+Go to the client folder:

 ```bash
 cd client